burkeholland/blog/content/posts/express-react-starter-refresh.md

 ![](/media/terminal-tabs.png)

-And you can find this monster runnnig at http://localhost:3001.
+And you can find this monster running at http://localhost:3001.

 ![](/media/hello-from-api.png)